lareferencia/guidelines-literature-repositories/docs/field_resourceversion.rst

 For *software* and *dataset* resources any string will be accepted, but a semantically-versioned tag is recommended.
 See <https://semver.org> for more information on semantic versioning.

 For *preprints* and *articles* in the journal publishing process a controlled term must be used from the  "Journal Article Versions (JAV): Recommendations of the NISO/ALPSP JAV Technical Working Group" (`JAV`_).
-In tis case the property *must* include the attribute 'uri'.
+In this case the property *must* include the attribute 'uri'.
 The value of the property is the corresponding label of the HTTP URI.

 Property version (R, 1)